cayling2/Gen-711-Final-Project-/README.md

 <details>
   <summary>Read Quality</summary>
 - Fastqc was run on the samples to summarize read quality and base assessment in HTML format<br />
-- The html files were transferred using Powershell and the several figures were observed <br />
+- The HTML files were transferred using Powershell and several figures were observed <br />
 </details>

 <details>
   <summary>Trimming</summary>
-  - Trimmomatic was run on the samples to trim off low quality reads and adapters<br />
+  - Trimmomatic was run on the samples to trim off low-quality reads and adapters<br />
   - Fastqc was run on the trimmed data to assess read quality <br />
 </details>